Introduction – to Andre Dubus III

 Dear Ms Peters,

-When we lay over in London on our way to other Europes, we queue early and stay late under your roof.
-Conversations with Simon Russell Beale, Patrick Marber, Caryl Churhill, Jeremy Irons, Wallace Shawn, Desmond Barrit, Rita Moreno, Michael Frayn, Christopher Hampton, Judi Dench, William Houston, Emily Watson, Anna Chancellor, even John Gielgud (who came with Dame Judi to see Ian Holm in Lear)—these never leave us, and inspire gratitude still.
+And when we lay over in London on our way to other Europes, we queue early and stay late under your roof.
+Conversations with Simon Russell Beale, Patrick Marber, Caryl Churhill, Jeremy Irons, Wallace Shawn, Desmond Barrit, Rita Moreno, Michael Frayn, Christopher Hampton, Judi Dench, William Houston, Emily Watson, Anna Chancellor, Iain Mackintosh, even John Gielgud (who came with Dame Judi to see Sir Ian in Lear)—these never leave us, and inspire gratitude still.

 —and the hours we spent kindling with other lovers like us in and around your concrete crucible of lifetimes.